 Unlike the previous ornaments I had done which were the same size each of these ornaments was a different size.
 So, I had to count along the plastic canvas and mark where the ornament sides were before I could cut the plastic canvas.

 The pattern came with starting, stitching and finishing instructions as well as a sample of the stitches required and a color chart with color coded symbols.
 The symbols on the keys and chart were basically easy to read and follow.

 As was the case with previous Dimensions kits the thread sorter was poorly designed.
-The embroidery threads were glued to foam backed 4" by 1 1/4" strips of cardboard that had a picture of the color of the thread and it's number.
-In order to get to the threads you had to separate the foam back from the cardboard strip.
+The embroidery threads were glued to two foam backed strips of cardboard that had a picture of the color of the thread and it's number.
+In order to get to the individual threads you had to separate threads from the foam back.
 Very quickly the threads separated from their section and then you no longer knew what the thread number was to tie to your symbols & legends.

 Short of changing the thread sorter all together to make things even easier for the user the color symbol should at the very least have been shown on the thread sorter strip of cardboard as well.
 That way you would only need to use the thread sorter strip of cardboard to follow your chart.

 The instructions called for leaving certain sections of the plastic canvas bare in the areas where the hanger would be places or where you were to insert the chain links.
 I don't like leaving any area of the plastic canvas bare as I think it makes the ornament look unfinished so I decided to cross-stitch those sections with 2 strands of the white floss.